 What is a new retail construction project?

-Before we dive into the new world order, let’s take a moment to reflect on existing best practices and define what exactly a new retail construction project is.
+Before we dive into the new world order, let’s take a moment to reflect on existing best practices.
+Moreover, let’s define what exactly a new retail construction project is.

 Retail construction refers to any constructing, repairing, decorating, improving, or expanding upon structures that dwell under, upon, or above allotted property for the retail space.
-Put simply, it refers to any development of new physical outlets for the purpose of selling consumer goods, as well as renovating or expanding upon existing buildings that sell products or services to everyday consumers.
+Put simply, it refers to any development of new physical outlets for the purpose of selling consumer goods.
+Likewise, renovating or expanding upon existing buildings that sell products or services to everyday consumers.

 How do retailers choose a construction company?

 There are many factors that go into selecting the right construction company for a particular project.
-You want a firm that can deliver results, remain on budget, and make the best recommendations for how the building should look that align with your overall vision.
+You want a firm that can deliver results and remain on budget.
+Additionally, they should make the best recommendations for how the building should look that align with your vision.